Why People Overeat (And What to Look for When Starting a New Diet)

-STARTING a new nutrition plan can be overwhelming.
+Starting a new nutrition plan can feel overwhelming.

-Unless you are used to a strict way of eating in order to drop fat or achieve a certain look to your body, changing habits can be akin to a mountain climber starting at the foot of Everest.
+Unless you are used to eating with structure – whether for fat loss or improving your physique – changing habits can feel like standing at the foot of Everest.

 People tend to eat extra food – snacking – when they are hungry, sometimes because they do not feel full from an earlier meal.
 The feeling of being satiated [feeling full] is one way to prevent snacking on food which can easily be stored as body fat.
 Protein and healthy fats in your regular meals contribute to feeling full.